 You will be provided with good maps at the Railway station information counters itself, they are crowded with text and complicated, but keep your patience and the map will guide you properly.
 I have probably never ever travelled alone in a metro-city like this, but even I was able to figure the maps and routes out very quickly referring the map.
 Or don’t hesitate to ask a local, people there are very helpful and they will definitely guide you correctly.
 Two words “Bitte helpfen” may sound more local, mostly all will understand english as well.
 ‘Entschuldigung’ is often a word used by people there which means ‘Apology’/sorry/excuse me.

-List of places on my list for visit were:
+My List of places for visit were: